top of page

 Do plantation shutters and curtains together improve energy efficiency?

 Yes, the combination improves energy efficiency beyond what either treatment provides alone.
 According to the U.S. Department of Energy, roughly 30% of a home's heating energy is lost through windows.
 Plantation shutters offer an R-value of 3 to 6 depending on material, while adding curtains, particularly lined or thermal panels, provides an additional insulation layer that reduces both heat gain in summer and heat loss in winter.
+Homeowners looking for additional insulating options alongside shutters may find our guide to best insulating blinds for Delmarva Peninsula homes a useful companion resource.
+For a broader look at energy-saving window strategies, our guide on energy efficient window coverings for your smart home covers the full range of insulating treatment options.

 How do I choose curtain colors that work with white plantation shutters?